Is the 9Barista just a fancy moka pot?

 Do you make a dosing funnel/dosing cup/distributor for use with the 9Barista basket?

 We don’t currently make any additional accessories for the 9Barista, other than the tamper, although we do plan to add these in the future.
 The machine uses a 53mm basket, so any accessories you buy should be designed to work with a basket of that size (they’ll usually be labelled with dimensions to fit the relevant basket e.g. a 53mm dosing funnel is designed to work with a 53mm basket).
-If you’d like a precision basket, IMS manufacture one which is compatible with the 9Barista, product code B652TH27.5M.
+If you’d like a precision basket, we sell an IMS one here.

 Can I use a pressurised basket or espresso profiler?